 How to Talk to School Staff and Parents About Gender Identity

 School counselors wear many hats and play a multitude of roles in the academic, social and emotional growth of their students.
-One of their roles can be to help dispel myths and misconceptions about student experiences; this is especially pertinent in conversations surrounding students' gender identity.
+One of their roles can be to help dispel myths and misconceptions about student experiences; this is especially pertinent in conversations surrounding a student’s gender identity.

-Here, we'll take a look at some frequently asked misconceptions that school counselors may receive from parents or school staff about the topic of gender identity, as well as strategies on how to shape these conversations.
+Here, we’ll take a look at some frequent misconceptions that school counselors may encounter from parents or school staff about the topic of gender identity, as well as strategies on how to shape these conversations.

 Are my students too young to learn about gender identity?

-While a seven-year-old student may not understand the terms "cisgender" or "binary," they are not too young to understand a person's desire to express their true selves.
+While a 7-year-old student may not understand the terms “cisgender” or “binary,” they are not too young to understand a person’s desire to express their true self.
 Young children have more flexible thinking than older adults or children; they explore and learn new things about the world every day.

 Should conversations about gender identity wait until sex ed class?

 It is a common misconception to conflate gender identity with sexual orientation.
 Gender identity is an expression of where a person feels they belong on the gender spectrum, while sexual orientation relates to their sexual or romantic desires.
 Anatomy does not necessarily need to be brought up when discussing gender.
 Instead, focus on gender identity as how people feel and think about themselves.

 Should this conversation wait until it relates to a student in my classroom?

 Individual students should never be used as teachable moments.
 This singles out the student and eliminates their right to privacy.
 Instead, school counselors can work with school librarians to find stories about gender identity that can be used as conversational tools.
 Schools may have transgender or genderqueer students without knowing it.
 Students may wish to keep their gender identity private, or they may still be figuring out how they want to identify.
 By creating an inclusive space, schools pave the way for current and future students to feel welcomed.